+Mortgage Companies 4

+Credit Unions 13

+Money or Value Transfer 62

 Services

 Accountants/Attorneys-at- 1

 Law/Other Independent

 Legal Professional

-Motor Vehicles Sales 2
+Motor Vehicles Sales 3

-Real Estate 0
+Real Estate 1

-Jewellers 1
+Private Members Clubs 1

-TOTAL 123
+TOTAL 171

-16. The level of reporting for the six month period ending March 2012 as noted in the previous report was 126, while the figure indicated in the table above for the six month period ending June 2012 is 123 and suggests that the number of SARs has remain at the same level for a nine month period.
-An analysis of the breakdown of reporting entities highlights the continuing dominance of the banks and remittance companies in submitting SARs while listed businesses have only forwarded 4 SARs for the same period and suggests that reporting by listed businesses is ineffective.
+13. The level of reporting for the six month period ending June 2012 as noted in the previous report was 123, while the figure indicated in the table above for the six month period ending December 2012 is 171, a 39% increase.
+An analysis of the breakdown of reporting entities highlights the continuing dominance of the banks and remittance companies in submitting SARs.
+Total SARs submitted by listed businesses was 68 with remittance companies accounting for 62.
+The low level of reporting by listed businesses especially when compared with the number of registered listed businesses which was 1, 465 at the end of January 2013 suggests that reporting by listed businesses continues to be ineffective.